EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Method

-To facilitate self-correction based adaptive refinement, we maintain two memory tracker modules: \textbf{Success History (SH)} and \textbf{Failure History (FH)}.
-If the Launcher's proposal is deemed successful by downstream modules, it is added to $SH$ and the round concludes.
-Otherwise, it is appended to $FH$, and the Launcher is re-invoked with updated feedback.
+Akin to a human landing on undesired segments after dragging the progress bar, we equip the Launcher module with self-correction based adaptive refinement mechanisms to tackle rare failure cases and ensure correctness.
+Specifically, we maintain two memory tracker modules: \textbf{Success History (SH)} and \textbf{Failure History (FH)}.
+A successful trial is added to SH and terminates the round; otherwise, it is recorded in FH and retriggers the Launcher with updated feedback.

 We formalize the Launcher's behavior as:

 where $t$ denotes the task prompt.